berkkirtay/adaptive-genetic-algorithm-for-n-queens/README.md

 issue can be overcome by developing a good tuner for the algorithm parameters.**

 **Currently, the algorithm has ordinary components of GA.
 In addition to these, it has a static adaptation feature.
-A dynamic adaptation(self-adaptation) algorithm would be developed if the problem had dynamic constraints and parameters.**
+Moreover, a dynamic adaptation(self-adaptation) algorithm would be developed if the problem had dynamic constraints and parameters.**

 ## Components: